sahmadr/ColDataUtil/README.md

                         All the calculations (if specified) and the FFT is determined (if specified) for the identified range of data.
-                m=MEAN: by default, the cycles are counted assuming a mean position of zero.
-However, another mean position can be stated using this option.
+                m=CENTER: by default, the cycles are counted assuming a center or mean position of zero.
+However, another center or mean position can be input using this option.

-        -f, --fourier COLUMNNAME [c=COLUMN(NUMBER or NAME)] [o=FILENAME/no] command to calculate the Fast Fourier Transform (FFT) of the given range of data in the given file;
+        -f, --fourier COLUMNNAME [c=COLUMN(NUMBER or NAME)] [o/o=FILENAME] command to calculate the Fast Fourier Transform (FFT) of the given range of data in the given file;
                 the name of the column to be used for counting cycles must be